wagtail/rfcs/text/078-adopt-stimulus-js.md

 ## Open questions

-### Storybook compatibility

-- The implementation so far has not resolved how to get Stimulus to work with Storybook, this is due to the non-transpiling of Stimulus as Storybook does not use the core webpack entrypoints but instead compiles using its own build tool.
-- Help would be needed from other frontend devs to get this working.
-- An idea for this would be to get Storybook to simply pull in the compiled core.js (or similar) built output from Webpack.

 ### API for a controller definition as an object

 - Proposed approach is a simple object with a special key `STATIC` which contains any values that are to be the static variables.
 The naming of this can be changed.